E-2 Visa Lawyer Italy:

 • we integrate immigration advice with the commercial and consular realities of your case

-• we structure the file to match how the U.S. Embassy in Rome actually reviews E2 applications
+• we structure the file to match how the U.S. Embassy in Rome actually reviews E-2 applications

 • we focus on clear, practical explanations rather than theory

-Direct Access to Senior E2 Visa Lawyers
+Direct Access to Senior E-2 Lawyers

 • assessing whether the investment is substantial for the type of business